 “I have a GoPro 8 black edition.
 The footage is all MP4.
 Apparently, Windows 10 does not support viewing MP4 files?
 How can I look at my footage on my computer?”

-You probably wonder why your computer won’t play your GoPro MP4 files, as all other MP4s play just fine.
-The truth is, the MP4 container is not the issue, but the resolution and the codec are.
-You probably have shot your GoPro videos in 4K resolution.
-And GoPro would use HEVC codec to encode your video when shooting in high resolution and high frame rate (See this article https://community.gopro.com/s/article/hevc?language=en_US).
-However, your computer’s graphics card isn’t powerful enough to support 4K resolution, and all Windows systems don’t have an HEVC decoder.
-Naturally, you can’t play GoPro on the computer properly.
+You may be wondering why your computer can't play GoPro MP4 files, but other MP4s play fine.
+In fact, the MP4 format is not the issue, the issue is the resolution and codec.
+You probably shoot GoPro videos in 4K resolution.
+In this case, GoPro will encode the 4K video using the HEVC codec (see this article https://community.gopro.com/s/article/hevc?language=en_US).
+However, your computer hardware may not support 4K resolution, and all Windows systems don't have HEVC decoders.
+Therefore, you cannot play GoPro videos on your computer.

-You can check your GoPro video codec and run the Windows Video Playback Troubleshooter (go to steps in #part 2) and see if your computer comes with support for 4K and HEVC.
+You can run the Windows Video Playback Troubleshooter (go to steps in #part 2) and see if your computer comes with support for 4K and HEVC.
 If the cause is confirmed, you can read on to see the corresponding fixes in the next part.

 * Here are the methods to help fix your GoPro video issues on Windows.

-Tips.
-You can install the HEVC codec from the Microsoft Store for $0.99 to fix the GoPro HEVC codec issue.
-But this codec only works on your Windows 10/11 device.
-If you want to play your GoPro videos on any device without a codec problem, you are advised to change the codec instead.
-The next solution will show you the how-to.
+Please note that this codec only works on your Windows device.
+If you want to play GoPro videos on any device, it is recommended that you change the codec.
+The next solution will show you how.

 Step 2.
-Import or drag your GoPro HEVC videos into the converter.
+Import or drag your GoPro videos into the converter.

 Step 3.
 Click the right-side format image to open the output format list.
 Next, go to the “Video” category and choose H264 as the output profile.